input-output-hk/mithril/docs/website/root/manual/getting-started/run-signer-node.md

 :::info

-To verify that your node version is supported, compare the version of your Cardano node with the minimum supported versions listed in the `cardano-min-versions.json` file located at the root of the repository.
+Compare the version of your Cardano node with the minimum supported versions listed in the [`cardano-min-versions.json`](https://github.com/input-output-hk/mithril/blob/main/cardano-min-versions.json) to verify its compatibility with the Mithril signer.

 First, check the version of your Cardano node by running the following command: